 and

-The first argument holds because the vectors $\mytheta$ and $\thetahat$ differ by at least $\epsilon$ in $n\epsilon/2$ coordinates; namely, in those coordinates in which $\mytheta$ is $\epsilon$-strongly active and $\thetahat$ is inactive.
-The second argument holds similarly.
+The first implication holds because the vectors $\mytheta$ and $\thetahat$ differ by at least $\epsilon/\sqrt{n}$ in $n\epsilon/2$ coordinates; namely, in those coordinates in which $\mytheta$ is $\epsilon$-strongly active and $\thetahat$ is inactive.
+The second implication holds similarly.
 In words, vectors which are very sparse are separated in Euclidean distance from vectors with many $\epsilon$-active coordinates; similarly, subgradients with many active coordinates are separated in Euclidean distance from vectors with many $\epsilon$-inactive coordinates.

 To proceed, we leverage the following fact: for any set $D \subset \reals^p$ which contains the fixed-design Lasso estimate $\thetahat^f$ with high-probability, the random design Lasso estimate $\thetahat$ is close to $D$ with high-probability.
 Similarly, for any set $D \subset \reals^p$ which contains the fixed-design subgradient $\bthat^f$ with high-probability, the random-design subgradient $\bthat$ is close to $D$ with high-probability.
-In the case of the subgradient, this is made precise in the statement of Lemma \ref{LemSubgradient}.
-A similar statement holds for the Lasso estimate, and developed in the proof of Theorem \ref{ThmLassoL2}.
+We provide control of the subgradient which is analogous to the control we provide of the Lasso estimate in Lemma \ref{LemSubgradient} of the appendices.
+A similar statement holds for the Lasso estimate, and developed in the proof of Theorem \ref{ThmControlLassoEst}.
 Taking $D$ to be the set over which the infimum in Eq.~\eqref{eq:strongly-active-inf} (resp.\ Eq.~\eqref{eq:strongly-inactive-inf}) is taken, we can conclude $\|\thetahat\|_0/n > 1 - \zetastar - \epsilon$ (resp.\ $\|\thetahat\|_0/n < 1 - \zetastar + \epsilon$) with high-probability as soon as we can show $\thetahat^f \in D$ (resp.\ $\bthat^f \in D$) with high-probability.
 The details of this argument are carried out in Appendix \ref{SecThmLassoSparsity}.

-\paragraph{Control of the debiased Lasso.} We may write the debiased Lasso as a function of the Lasso estimate $\thetahat$, the subgradient $\bthat$, and the Lasso sparsity $\|\thetahat\|_0/n$:
+\paragraph*{Control of the debiased Lasso} We may write the debiased Lasso as a function of the Lasso estimate $\thetahat$, the subgradient $\bthat$, and the Lasso sparsity $\|\thetahat\|_0/n$:

 Because $1-\|\thetahat\|_0/n$ concentrates on $\zetastar$ by Theorem \ref{ThmLassoSparsity}, the debiased Lasso is with high-probability close to